 Passing of Accounts in Ontario

-The passing of accounts by an estate trustee is a very technical process.
+The passing of accounts by an estate trustee is a very technical and specialized process.
 An estate trustee may have have to seek Court approval for his or her administration of the estate.
 It can be a daunting process for to any trustee who is not an experienced estate lawyer.

 It is important to be careful if you are considering retaining a lawyer to assist with the passing of accounts.